graygoos/30s-Status-Clips-Support-Pages/privacy.md

 ## 5. Third-Party Services

+We use TelemetryDeck to collect anonymized usage data.
+This helps us understand how our users are using the App and how we can improve it.
+TelemetryDeck does not collect any personally identifiable information.
+You can read more about TelemetryDeck’s privacy policy at [TelemetryDeck Privacy Policy](https://telemetrydeck.com/privacy).

-The App does not integrate with any third-party services that would have access to your data.
+The App does not integrate with any other third-party services that would have access to your data.

 ## 6. Changes to This Privacy Policy